CrowdDotDev/docs/handbook/engineering/how-we-work-on-tickets.md

 ### Deploying to production

 Once the task has been finalized, it's time to merge and deploy!
-Deploying to production is simple: it's done with the [production deploy GitHub action](https://github.com/CrowdDotDev/crowd.dev/actions/workflows/production-deploy.yaml).&#x20;
+Deploying to production is outlined in the [deployment docs](https://docs.crowd.dev/technical-docs/deployment).

 Always deploy to production as soon as the ticket is ready, unless there is a very good reason not to.
 We aim to ship new things to our users quickly and continuously.